fbadin/employees-fe-app/README.md

 ## Description

-A Dashboard project to manage Employees, created using Create React App, Tailwind, and React Bootstrap.
+A Dashboard project to manage Employees, created using Create React App, Redux, Tailwind, and React Bootstrap.

+---

+## Features Overview

+- Utilized `React Context` to manage the state of the app enabling future scalability.
+- Used `Redux` to manage the state of employees' data.
+- Implemented a `Custom Hook` useDebounce to prevent over-fetching data from the employees' index endpoint.
+- Added `React Router` to route URLs for the Dashboard and Employee Details/Management.
+Routes default to the Dashboard if not found.
+- Created a composable layout  `CommonTemplate` to handle the layout of the app.
+- Added a Navbar.
+- Implemented a `Responsive Layout`.
+- Added tests in `Jest` and `React Testing Library (RTL)`

 ---